BEKMAL/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-Portfolio: setup and mobile version skeleton
+Portfolio

-> Description the project:A simple portofli page
+> Description the project:This project is the first time to make my personal portfolio with microvese using figma and flexbox concept

 ## Built With